cleverfranke/processing3-eclipse-template/readme.md

 Small template to get Processing 3 quickly up and running in Eclipse.
 It has:
 * utilities for color management in Eclipse
+* support for compiled resources
-* extended support for PDF printing (blend modes, default paper sizes).
+* extended support for PDF printing (blend modes, default paper sizes)

 ## Quick install of project